Transcontinental Realty Investors (NYSE:TCI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Transcontinental Realty Investors (NYSE:TCI – Free Report) in a research note issued to investors on Wednesday.
-The firm issued a sell rating on the real estate investment trust’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Transcontinental Realty Investors (NYSE:TCI – Get Free Report) in a report issued on Thursday.
+The firm set a “sell” rating on the real estate investment trust’s stock.

 About Transcontinental Realty Investors